 The third trope I have to address doesn’t come from movies and TV shows, but rather the mainstream media.
 It’s a subject many gun owners have already spoken at length about on social media and in opinion pieces, but somehow the understanding hasn’t permeated upward into the popular consciousness.
 “Assault weapons” are not inherently more dangerous than other guns.
 “Assault weapon” isn’t even a strictly defined term, but rather something newscasters use to describe any gun that looks scarier than Elmer Fudd’s wabbit-hunting shotgun.

 I’ll be honest: Had my friend responded to the sight of my pistol in utter repulsion and anger, both of us would have walked away without any additional understanding of one another’s points of view.
-Thanks to her willingness to learn, she has a newfound appreciation for firearms and I have a much better idea of why so many liberals hate them so much.
+Thanks to her willingness to learn, she has a newfound appreciation for firearms, and I have a much better idea of why so many liberals hate them so much.
 Now that I can’t help but notice how firearms are presented in the media (even by content I don’t believe to be “anti-gun”), I can see why so many people would be terrified of something I consider to be pretty similar to a hammer or power drill.
 If I’d grown up seeing guitars make cars explode on TV every day, I’d be a lot less psyched to have one in my living room—especially if they were always going off with random, fiery G chords every time I pounded my fist on the table.

 Like so many things in our society, the gap separating one mindset from the other only appears to be a great and impassable canyon.
 In reality, it can be bridged easily through friendly and respectful conversation, a willingness to broaden our perspectives, and an acknowledgement of our own preconceived notions.
-When we talk politics, we talk differences, but our similarities are so much more immense than the party titles we cling to.
+When we talk politics, we talk differences, but our similarities are so much more immense than the party titles we cling to will allow.

 But until more people are willing to listen to one another, I should probably stop pulling out my pistol at dinner parties.